Katterrina/fimuni_statnice/spolecny_zaklad/4_databaze.md

         - enlarging
             - within a block - move following records
             - create an overflow block
-        - shrunk
+        - shrinking
             - may free overflow blocks

 ### Memory Buffers and Pointers

-- DB pointer in memory are inefficient
+- DB pointer in memory is inefficient
 - pointer swizzling - change of DB pointer to memory pointer and back
     - when
         - automatically – immediately after reading